RotherOSS/agentticketarticlepin/doc/content/index.rst

 Description
 ===========
-Pin Articles to show them at the top of the list in AgentTicketZoom.
+Pin Articles to show them at the top of the list in the Zoom View of the Agent Interface.

 System requirements
 ===================